DouglasTitze/DouglasTitze.github.io/_posts/2023-04-12-Binary-Tree-Level-Order-Traversal.md

 I did not have a very good space complexity, becuase I solved this problem using a recurssive solution.

 **What I Learned**
 I learned how to convert my program into a more optimal solution using the breadth first search algorithm.
+I also learned that the len() function is an O(1) operation and not O(n).
+This was nice to know since I have avoided some solutions because of this belief.

 **How I Can Improve**
 Practice the implementation of both depth and breadth first search and become proficient in both.